19hours/sg-statutes/Acts/Accounting and Corporate Regulatory Authority Act.md

 shall preside at that meeting.

-(4) Decisions at meetings of the Authority shall be adopted by a simple majority of the members present and voting and, in the case of an equality of votes, the Chairman or, in his absence, the member presiding shall have a casting vote.
+(4) Decisions at meetings of the Authority shall be adopted by a simple majority of the members present and voting and, in the case of an equality of votes, the Chairman or, in his absence, the member presiding, shall have a casting vote.

-(5) Where not less than 4 members request the Chairman by notice in writing signed by them to convene a meeting of the Authority for any purpose specified in the notice, the Chairman shall, within 7 days from the receipt of the notice, convene a meeting for that purpose.
+(5) Where not less than 4 members, by notice in writing signed by them, request the Chairman to convene a meeting of the Authority for any purpose specified in the notice, the Chairman shall, within 7 days from the receipt of the notice, convene a meeting for that purpose.

 (6) The validity of any proceedings of the Authority shall not be affected by any vacancy amongst its members or by any defect in the appointment of any member.